 But, that didn’t solve the problems.
 It left me more lost.
 It’s especially difficult if you already live as a first generation bi-cultural paradox that grew up in the ghetto and now belongs to the list of women behind the glass case who gained upward mobility.
-It’s like Donald Glover says, “…it’s weird you’d think they’d be proud of them, but when you leave the hood they think that you look down on them.”
+It’s like Donald Glover says, “…it’s weird.
+You’d think they’d be proud of him, but when you leave the hood they think that you look down on them.”

 Whenever I open a magazine or my social media accounts, I never see me.
 Why not?
 Social media photos of large groups hanging out in a California metropolis and not a single black or latino person in sight.
 I work as a Web Editor for a fairly well known entity in San Francisco.
 I have an education.
 I had a catered wedding in an historical building.
 I’m a classically trained cook.
 I believe in the preservation of traditional and regional Puerto Rican cuisine.
 I socialize with people that look like those people in the magazines.
 I like sitting at long tables adorned with wildflowers, candles and consuming family style meals under the stars with a restored barn in the background.

 My motherland has been sold to PROMESA; colonialism by consent.
 My nation is drawing lines in the sand and forcing us to choose sides.
 Eric Ripert included three episodes in Puerto Rico for his Avec Eric show, the last episode was a party in Puerto Rico where everyone is drinking and eating…ain’t one dark Puerto Rican in sight.